jimdavis1/Viral_Annotation/Trees/README.md

 # Current Protein Trees
-The following trees were generated without curation from reasonably high quality genomes in BVBRC. <br>
+The following trees were generated **without curation** from reasonably high quality genomes in BVBRC.
+The intention is to work toward having a system that can self-generate and edit the alignments and trees.<br>

 **Rules for making the trees** <br>
-1. An attempt was made to merge segments for the bunyavirales based on genome name.
+1. An attempt was made to merge segments for the Bunyavirales based on genome name.
 In order to be annotated, a genome had to have at least 2 segments >= 1KB.
 For the Paramyxos, the contig length had to be >= 800nts.<br>
-2. No protein can have an ambiguous residue<br>
+2. No protein with an ambiguous X residue is allowed in the tree.<br>
+3. Alignments were automatically curated to cull sequences that were A) too short and B) had extremely aberant occupancy patterns.
+For (B) occupancy is computed by first determining the fraction occupancy for each sequence in the alignment.
+This occupancy is summed for each occupied column for each sequence.
+Any sequence >4 standard deviations from the occupancy or with an average occupancy >4 standard deviations from the mean were eliminated.
+These are listed in the .culled.fa files in this repo.
+It is fairly conservative.
-3. Branch lengths may not exceed 1.25 X the standard deviation of the average branch lengths for the entire tree. <br>
+4. Finally branch lengths in the tree exceeding  1.25x the standard deviation of the average branch lengths for the entire tree were pruned. <br>

 All Alginments, Trees, and HTML files are available in subsequent directories.